americanexpress/eslint-config-amex/.github/pull_request_template.md

 <!--- Please describe in detail how you tested your changes. -->
 <!--- Include details of your testing environment, tests ran to see how -->
 <!--- your change affects other areas of the code, etc. -->
-- Does your submission pass tests?
-- Have you successfully ran tests with your changes locally?

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->